What are the Symptoms of Schizoaffective Disorder?

 Like schizophrenia, schizoaffective disorder involves cognitive symptoms; however, cognitive symptoms in schizoaffective disorder aren’t as pronounced as they are in schizophrenia.
-Cognitive symptoms include experiences such as memory problems, difficult with abstract thinking, problems with advanced planning, and attention deficits.
+Cognitive symptoms include experiences such as memory problems, difficulty with abstract thinking, problems with advanced planning, and attention deficits.

 Someone with schizoaffective disorder can have any of the above psychotic signs and symptoms, with delusions and auditory hallucinations among the most common.
 This is only part of what the symptoms of schizoaffective disorder are, though.
 Mood symptoms are prominent, too.

 Symptoms of Schizoaffective Disorder Bipolar Type

 The bipolar type of schizoaffective disorder involves mania.
 To be diagnosed with this type, someone must have experienced a manic episode.
 Depressive episodes may occur but aren’t necessary for a diagnosis of schizoaffective disorder bipolar type.

 Mania refers to a noticeably elevated, expansive, or irritable mood.
 During a period of mania, someone channels much energy into goal-directed behavior.

 Whatever she has made her goal, she will hyperfocus on it to the detriment of other areas of her life, including other goals and relationships.

 Other signs and symptoms of mania that can be part of schizoaffective disorder include: